Code-Institute-Submissions/elisabethoelmann-Project2/README.md

     The start/stop/reset timer button will start on the 1st click, stop on the second click and reset itself on the 3rd click.

 ### Testing
-    I have tested this game in Google Chrome and Safari as well as on my iphone 15 mobile phone.
+    * I have tested this game in Google Chrome and Safari as well as on my iphone15 mobile phone.

-    I then tested the How to Play button and it correctly displayed the information in a pop up box, including an X to close the box.
+    * I tested the "How to Play" button and it correctly displayed the information in a pop up box, including an X to close the box.

-    The picture choice buttons worked proplerly, showed each to the relavent glow functions.
+    * The picture choice buttons worked properly and each showed the relavent glow functions.
-    The result was shown correctly in the score board, adding 1 to User Score if the user won, adding 1 to Computer Score if the computer won, and not changing if it was a draw.
+    * The result was shown correctly in the score board, adding 1 to the player score if the player won, adding 1 to computer score if the computer won, and not changing, if it was a draw between the 2 players.
-    Also the reset function of the score board worked properly.
+    *Also the reset function of the score board worked properly.

-    I then tested the timer by clicking once to start start the timer, twice to stop the timer and 3 times to reset the timer.
+    * I then tested the timer by clicking once to start start the timer, twice to stop the timer and 3 times to reset the timer.
 The Time taken was correctly updating every second.

 ### Bugs
    •	No Bugs were found., no erros reported